BlakeB95/liri-node-app/README.md

 # liri-node-app

-Liri is a Node JS application that searches information for media based upon user query utlizing several APIs.
+Liri is a Node JS application that searches information for media based upon user query utlizing several APIs called via axios.
 It has four functional commands and a logging mechanism.

 Demonstration:
   https://youtu.be/vZY_CD7P6sc